-John Kincade is a principal in the in the Financial Institutions practice group.
+John Kincade is a principal in the Financial Institutions practice group.

 His practice focuses at all levels of federal and state securities litigation, arbitration and regulatory enforcement disputes.
 John represents a wide range of financial services clients including investment advisers, banks, and their registered persons in complex FINRA arbitrations, FINRA Enforcement proceedings and investigations, and SEC and State enforcement matters.
 John's practice also includes financial industry and commercial litigation, fiduciary and trust litigation, and Constitutional litigation, including first amendment, defamation, 1983, election, and other matters.

 Prior to joining the firm, John was Co-Chair of Winstead’s Securities Litigation & Enforcement Practice Group.

 John graduated from St. Marys University School of Law with distinction.
 While at St. Marys University, John was an Articles & Symposium Editor for the St. Mary's Law Journal.
 John received his B.A., Government, from University of Texas at Austin.

 Awards & Accolades